-Michelle Elvy is a writer and manuscript assessor living on a sailboat with her husband and two daughters for the last ten years.
+Michelle Elvy is a writer and manuscript assessor living on a sailboat with her husband and two daughters for more than twelve years.
 Her professional lives have included teacher, historian, translator, editor and chief wrangler at a software consulting company.
 She has published stories about children, food, faraway places, motorcycling, dreaming big and the kindness of strangers.
 Long before she set sail across the Pacific (before she sold everything she owned, before she became intimately acquainted with Alaskan fjords, Mexican chilis, Polynesian canoe racing and Fijian headlice), she was a PhD candidate at Brown University, a Fulbright Scholar and a Watson Fellow.

 She believes that a person is an outcome derived from a sum of experiences, events and stories, all arranged seemingly willy-nilly yet producing precisely and only one result.